Kilnaboy National School, Kilnaboy townland, Co. Clare

 NGR: 127450, 191785

-Over the past few years I’ve spent a good deal of time in the Burren, specifically around the village of Carron, and the large turlough, or seasonal lake that’s located there.
-Here, the landscape is rich in historical and archaeological sites with more than 90 megalithic burial monuments in the area.
-However lately I’ve been drawn to monuments of the more recent past, and the vernacular architecture of the past two centuries.
+Located near the village of Carron and the large turlough, (or seasonal lake) situated there, Kilnaboy National School sits in a landscape that is rich in historical and archaeological sites, with more than 90 megalithic burial monuments in the area.
+However, the Burren also contains monuments from the more recent past: namely the vernacular architecture of the past two centuries.

-Travelling from Corofin toward Leamenah, you’ll pass the little village of Kilnaboy (any fan of the Father Ted TV series will know this as the location of Craggy Island Parochial House).
-The village is most notable for its imposing 11th century Church visible from the roadside, and so it’s quaint 18th/19th century streetscape is very often overlooked; In recent years, the former post office here has been turned into an exhibition space, aptly named ‘X-PO’.
-And close by you’ll find a former school house built in 1884 but now derelict and empty.
-It was of course this building that I came to see at the invitation of its present owner, PJ Curtis.
+Travelling from Corofin toward Leamenah, you will pass the little village of Kilnaboy (any fan of the Father Ted TV series will know this as the location of Craggy Island Parochial House).
+The village is most notable for its imposing eleventh-century church which is visible from the roadside, and so the quaint features if its eighteenth-nineteenth century streetscape is very often overlooked.
+In recent years, the former post office here has been turned into an exhibition space, aptly named ‘X-PO’.
+And close by is a former schoolhouse, built in 1884, but now derelict and empty.

-In form, it is one of the standard OPW designs of the late 19th century, and identical to the school houses at Whiddy Island in Co.
-Cork and Gortnabinny in Co.
-Kerry; a detached, L-plan, four-bay, single-storey school house, with square-headed window openings including six-over-six timber sliding sash and casement windows.
+In form, it is one of the standard OPW designs of the late-nineteenth century, and identical to the schoolhouses at Whiddy Island in County Cork and Gortnabinny in County Kerry: a detached, L-plan, four-bay, single-storey schoolhouse, with square-headed window openings including six-over-six timber sliding sash and casement windows.
 Inside, the building is bare and the remaining school furniture is stacked to one side.
-On the floor just inside the main doorway there is a pianola scroll which I ask PJ about…
+On the floor just inside the main doorway lies a pianola scroll.

-PJ is well known to many involved in the Irish music scene over the past forty or more years.
+P.J.
+Curtis, the present owner of Kilnaboy National School, is well known to many involved in the Irish music scene over the past forty or more years.
 He has produced some of the most renowned folk and traditional music albums of the past decades.
 He is a celebrated author and playwright, researcher and lecturer.
-This is his national school, not just that he is the present owner; PJ grew up in the house next door to the building and attended school here into the 1950s.
+He grew up next door to the schoolhouse and attended classes here into the 1950s.
 His family had sold the land that the school was built on to the school board in the 1880s, and when a new school was built in 1952, they bought the land and building back.
-For him this building is alive with memories; some fond, and some not so fond.
-There are stories of comradery and childhood friendships, and of over-strict disciplinarians and heavy handed discipline.
-PJ is naturally reflective, and in this room his stories are all the more vivid.
+For him, this building is alive with memories: some fond and some not so fond.
+There are stories of camaraderie and childhood friendships, and of over-strict disciplinarians and heavy-handed discipline.
+P.J. is naturally reflective, and in this room his stories are all the more vivid.

-This is an appealing national school building of compact plan and balanced proportions, built to a design prepared by the Office of Public Works on behalf of the Department of Education.
-The school is of particular significance as one of the earliest surviving purpose-built educational facilities in the locality.
+This is an appealing national school building of compact plan and balanced proportions, built to a design prepared by the OPW on behalf of the Department of Education.
+The school is of particular significance as it is one of the earliest surviving purpose-built educational facilities in the Burren locality.